 Give Them Calming Treats

-Speaking of CBD, a CBD treat schedule could be a great way to reduce your cat's shedding.
-If they are shedding due to a stressful situation or an anxious personality, CBD cat treats can help soothe them and allow them to be less tense.
-This will ensure that your cat doesn't shed from stress as heavily.
+Speaking of CBD, a CBD treatment schedule could be a great way to reduce your cat's shedding.
+If your cat is shedding due to a stressful situation or an anxious personality, CBD cat treats can help soothe it and allow it to be less tense.
+This will ensure that your cat doesn't shed as heavily from stress.

-CBD is a non-intoxicating phytocannabinoid, which simply means that it's a compound naturally found in hemp that won't get your cat high.
-There's no THC present, so your cat won't experience any of its negative side effects.
+CBD is a non-intoxicating phytocannabinoid, which means that it's a compound naturally found in hemp that won't get your cat high.
+No THC is present, so your cat won't experience any negative side effects.
 Instead, your cat will experience all of the benefits of CBD when it supports their body's endocannabinoid system (ECS).

-The endocannabinoid system is what makes your cat (and all mammals) maintain homeostasis and overall well-being.
-The ECS has endocannabinoid receptors throughout all of their systems.
+The endocannabinoid system maintains homeostasis and overall well-being for your cat (and all mammals).
+The ECS has endocannabinoid receptors throughout all of its systems.
 This includes the nervous system, digestive system, and immune system.
-When the CBD interacts with the receptors, it can positively affect your cat's mind and body.
+When CBD interacts with the receptors, it can positively affect your cat's mind and body.

 Related: Endocannabinoid System in Dogs & Cats Explained

-Our CBD cat treats contain salmon oil, making them even more beneficial to your cat's fur specifically.
-Salmon oil contains omega-3 fatty acids, which promote healthy skin and a healthy coat.
-You just might notice a difference in your kitty's coat if you give them CBD treats regularly!
+Our CBD cat treats contain salmon oil, making them even more beneficial to your cat's fur.
+Salmon oil contains omega-3 fatty acids, promoting healthy skin and coat.
+You might notice a difference in your kitty's skin and coat if you give them CBD treats regularly!

 Brush Your Cat Regularly